 The 2019 monsoon season has been particularly devastating this year, resulting in thousands of casualties and the displacement of 1.8 million people, as severe flooding impacts India, Nepal, Bangladesh, Pakistan, and Myanmar.
 Prolonged flooding and extreme landslides have damaged infrastructure, and in some cases, affecting the government's ability to provide humanitarian relief.
-Several of GlobalGiving's local nonprofit partners are responding to survivors' immediate needs and have asked us to
+Several of GlobalGiving's local nonprofit partners are responding to survivors' immediate needs.

 All donations to this fund will support recovery and relief efforts for flooding and monsoons in South Asia.
 Initially, the fund will help first responders meet survivors' immediate needs for food, fuel, clean water, hygiene products, and shelter.
 Once initial relief work is complete, this fund will transition to support longer-term recovery efforts run by local, vetted organizations in the region.